St. Charles Hills subdivision, St. Charles, MO

 Pets and Other Animals

-Keeping your dog from barking
+Keeping your dog from barking:

 Allowing your dog to bark, especially at night during sleeping hours, is very inconsiderate to your neighbors.
 Some dogs respond to their owners commands to stop barking, but if they do not, the owners will need to find a way to stop the barking.

 Devices exist that can be purchased at your local pet stores or department stores, that can listen for the sounds of barking, and can emit a ultrasonic sound that humans cannot hear, but that dogs can.
 This sound is harmless but irritating to dogs, and can encourage them to stop barking.
-If you cannot find these devices in local stores, do an internet search for "Anti Barking Devices".
+If you cannot find these devices in local stores, do an internet search for "Anti-Barking Devices".

-Keeping your dog inside your yard
+Keeping your dog inside your yard:

 Many people speak of the problem of their dog being able to jump or climb over a fence of a certain height.
 Of course, installing a higher fence is one solution, but what if local subdivision ordinances or bylaws prohibit tall fences?
 One solution is quite simple, and that is to put your dog on a leash while it is outside.
 Although this might sound restrictive to your pet, it really isn't, and it might be necessary if you cannot insure that they will not escape from your yard and be a danger to people or other pets.